 In 2018, Sweden adopted a new sexual consent law, which states that sex without explicit consent is rape, even when there has been no violence or threats.

 In Sweden, unlike some other countries, each and every reported rape is registered as a separate crime.
 Taking a hypothetical example, if a perpetrator rapes the same victim three times and these three incidents are all reported, then three cases of rape will be registered.

 The victim’s willingness to report may also differ between countries.

 The Swedish National Council for Crime Prevention (Brå) publishes statistics on rape in Sweden.

 Over the years, the number of reported cases of violence against women in Sweden has risen significantly.
 This is partly due to changing attitudes that encourage more women to speak out.
 However, it is not easy to determine whether violence against women has increased, as many cases go unreported.

-In 2019, around 29,000 cases of violence against women over the age of 18 were recorded in Sweden.
-In 80 per cent of the cases the reported perpetrator was someone the woman knew.
+In 2021, around 28,900 cases of violence against women (link in Swedish) over the age of 18 were recorded in Sweden.
+In 81 per cent of the cases the reported perpetrator was someone the woman knew.

 Sweden’s current Act on Violence against Women came into force in 1998.
 Each physical blow and/or instance of sexual and psychological degradation against the woman is taken into account.

-Global Guy Talk is an initiative by the Swedish non-profit foundation Make Equal.
-It started as #killmiddag in Sweden and is now being spread to the rest of the world with the help of the Swedish Institute.
+Global Guy Talk is an initiative by the Swedish non-profit foundation Make Equal (link in Swedish).
+It started as #killmiddag in Sweden and is now being spread to the rest of the world.
 The concept is simple: a group of men get together and start talking about things that men rarely talk about.
 It could be vulnerability, love, friendship… The project aims to give men the chance to contribute to a more equal society by starting with themselves.